Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe.plot.bar()

-If we want to stack the bars, we indicate it with the variable stacked=True
+If we want to stack the bars, we indicate this through the variable stacked=True

 dataframe.plot.bar(stacked=True)